Debunking Five Common Myths About Personal Training

 2. “Personal Trainers are only for people who want to look like a bodybuilder or bikini/figure competitor.”

-While just about every competitive bodybuilder or figure model has a Personal Trainer, most people who hire Personal Trainers have absolutely zero intention of ever standing on stage in their bathing suit.
+While just about every competitive bodybuilder or elite athlete has a Personal Trainer, most people who hire a trainer have absolutely zero intention of stepping on a competition stage.

 3. “I don’t have time to go to the gym on my own, so there’s no way I’ll be able to make personal training fit in my schedule.”